Account Linking: AuthHero vs. Auth0

 - No pre-registration hook: Linking happens after user creation, not during

-AuthHero's Built-in Account Linking
+AuthHero's Account Linking

 Automatic Email-Based Linking

-When a new user signs up with a verified email that matches an existing user, AuthHero automatically links the accounts:
+When a new user signs up with a verified email that matches an existing user, AuthHero links the accounts:

 // 1.
 Google returns verified email: user@example.com

 // 4.
-Login returns the primary user with both identitiesRequirements for Automatic Linking
+Login returns the primary user with both identities

-Account linking occurs automatically when all of these conditions are met:
+Linking happens (via either path) when all of these conditions are met:

 - ✅ An existing account has the same email (case-insensitive)